Varshneyhars/advanced-email-existence/README.md

 - **Email Format Validation:** Ensures the email is in a valid format (e.g., `name@domain.com`).
 - **MX Record Lookup:** Resolves mail exchange (MX) records for the email domain.
 - **SMTP Verification:** Connects to the domain's mail server and uses SMTP commands (`HELO`, `MAIL FROM`, `RCPT TO`) to verify the email.
+- **Multiple Email Support:** Validate an array of emails in parallel.
+- **Customizable Timeout:** Allows setting a custom timeout for SMTP connections.
 - **Optimized for Speed:** Uses parallel MX resolution and optimized connection timeouts.
-- **Customizable Timeout:** Allows setting a custom timeout for SMTP connections.

 ## Installation